 Grandparents Day

-Grandparents Day, also known as National Grandparents Day – is a holiday that is celebrated the first Sunday after Labor Day and is used to celebrate both maternal and paternal grandparents.
-While it’s primarily celebrated in the United States other countries also have celebrations to honor their parents’ parents.
+Grandparents Day, also known as National Grandparents Day, is a holiday celebrated on the first Sunday after Labor Day.
+It is used to honor both maternal and paternal grandparents.
+While it’s primarily celebrated in the United States, other countries also have celebrations to honor their parents’ parents.

-Some of the countries celebrate this holiday on a different day than the American version.
-These include Australia, France, Germany, Canada, Estonia, Poland, South Sudan and the United Kingdom.
+Some countries celebrate this holiday on a different day than the American version.
+These include Australia, France, Germany, Canada, Estonia, Poland, South Sudan, and the United Kingdom.

 History

 This holiday was first created by Marian McQuade before 1973.
-However, it wouldn’t be recognized as a holiday on a State level until March 27th, 1973 when it became recognized by West Virginia.
-Thanks to President Jimmy Carter and Senators Robert Byrd and Jennings Randolph introducing official legislation into the Senate, it officially became a national holiday on August 3rd, 1978.
+However, it wasn’t recognized as a holiday on a state level until March 27th, 1973, when it became recognized by West Virginia.
+Thanks to President Jimmy Carter and Senators Robert Byrd and Jennings Randolph, who introduced official legislation into the Senate, it officially became a national holiday on August 3rd, 1978.

-The statue making Grandparents Day a holiday lists the three purposes of this holiday.
-These 3 purposes are as follows:
+The statute making Grandparents Day a holiday lists three purposes for this holiday.
+These purposes are as follows:

 • to commemorate and pay respect to grandparents,

-• to recognize the importance that older people can have on the lives of the young, and,
+• to recognize the importance that older people can have in the lives of the young, and

-• to give said grandparents the opportunity to show love and support for their children’s children.
+• to give grandparents the opportunity to show love and support for their children’s children.

-This holiday is celebrated in a number of different ways by different people.
-Some people throw a party for their grandparents commemorating their life and achievements.
-Other people merely give their grandparents a gift or craft one for them.
-For still other people, the only pomp and ceremony given to grandparents is to present them with a cake.
+This holiday is celebrated in various ways by different people.
+Some throw a party for their grandparents, commemorating their life and achievements.
+Others simply give their grandparents a gift or craft one for them.
+For some, the only recognition given to grandparents is to present them with a cake.

-A tradition that was prominently featured when this holiday was created, but is beginning to fall along the wayside, is the presentation of the flower Forget Me Nots to one’s grandparents.
-It was particularly important to present this flower to grandparents who were living in nursing homes, or to place them on their graves if they were deceased.
+A tradition that was prominently featured when this holiday was created, but is beginning to fall by the wayside, is the presentation of the flower Forget-Me-Nots to one’s grandparents.
+It was particularly important to present this flower to grandparents living in nursing homes or to place them on their graves if they were deceased.

-However, it can also be given to those who are still alive and/or living on their own or in their children’s home.
-Either way, it’s considered to be very important to honor the parents of your parents with some sort of pomp and ceremony.
-After all, without them you would not be here in the first place.
+However, it can also be given to those who are still alive and living on their own or in their children’s home.
+Either way, it’s considered very important to honor the parents of your parents with some sort of recognition.
+After all, without them, you would not be here.

 Where is it celebrated?